If you are a fan of Andrea Bocelli, chances are you have heard of his annual homecoming concert in Tuscany.

 The theme of the concert is decided on by Maestro Bocelli himself.
 It is usually a collection of his favourite operatic arias, with perhaps a few of his own songs mixed in.
 Don't expect a performance of his greatest hits as this concert is completely unique.
 On some years he decides to perform a full opera where he plays a role, so always check to see what the concert will be before booking.

 The show itself is always spectacular, with lights, choreography and special guests (who are usually announced a few weeks before the concert).

 Some things to be aware of:

 Start time is almost always delayed by up to an hour, but don't count on this and set off late, make sure you get to the venue on time regardless.

 Food and drink is available to buy inside at various kiosks, but you cannot bring any inside with you - some people do, but be aware it could be confiscated at the entrance.

 Dress code is fairly casual, not black tie, but don't wear t-shirt and shorts either.
 Wear comfortable shoes as you will have to walk some way from/to the car park before and after the show.
 Take a light jacket and use insect repellent if you are prone to mosquito bites.

 What happens if it rains?

 As it is an open-air venue, there is a risk that bad weather could cause the concert to be postponed (as happened in 2019).
-In this case your ticket will be valid for the new date so make sure your plans include the 'rain date' as it is known.
+In this case your ticket will be valid for the new date so make sure your plans include the 'rain date'.
 This could be one or two nights after the original date so always check to see when the concert will take place if it is postponed before you make plans.
 If you are unable to attend the new date your tickets will not be refunded.